 College: Engineering and Technology

-Teaching Subject Area: Senior Lecturer in Analytics and Governance
+Teaching Subject Area: Senior Lecturer in Advanced and Emerging Technologies

 Research Group: Research Fellow – Big Data Laboratory

-My teaching is on the BSc IT programme with a primary focus on the fields of Analytics and Governance.
+My teaching is on the BSc IT programme with a primary focus on the field Governance of Advanced Technologies, such as Big Data Analytics, AI and Machine Learning and Blockchains.
 I also teach Study and Employability skills

 I lead a module for the second year called IT Services Management which is all about how to design and implement services that are useful to the customers and users.

 Videos of all my 2014 / 2015 and 2015 / 2016 lectures, seminars, tutorials and workshops can be seen here.
-I am currently recording them each week and posting them on the Computing @Derby YouTube channel.
+I am currently recording them each week and posting them on the Computing @Derby YouTube channel and my personal YouTube channel at https://www.youtube.com/channel/UChK4x4moqdF85jcLxgSUHkg.

 I also supervise a wide range of undergraduate and postgraduate dissertations and have supervised PhD students including topics such as e-learning, knowledge management and management practices in local government in Jordan.